 by Mike Ratliff

-In yesterday’s post, “The Carnality of Christians and the Mortification of Sin,” we looked at the four things that Christians must do in order to find deliverance from sinful desires in their hearts.
+There are four things that Christians must do in order to find deliverance from sinful desires in their hearts.
 These four things should be part of our discipleship in our churches, but they have been forgotten or bypassed in our 21st Century American Christianity.
-These four things that need to be emphasized in our churches again are the Holiness of God, the significance of motivating desire, the need for self-scrutiny and the life-changing power of God.
+These four things that need to be emphasized in our churches are the Holiness of God, the significance of motivating desire, the need for self-scrutiny and the life-changing power of God.
 Instead most believers are taught what actions to do and what actions to not do.
 It is all external.
 Sin avoidance is emphasized when the Bible clearly tells us that God looks at the heart.

 I contend that if a person is truly a regenerate Christian then they will have an inner drive to become conformed unto the image of Christ.
 Sins that continually trip them up will bring devastating, heart-wrenching anguish.
 Doubt about the validity of their own salvation can wring the joy from them.
 Since they are not instructed correctly in their discipleship how to mortify the sin within them, they try to be Christ-like via will power alone.
 They conclude that since they are Born Again and are new creations they should not be struggling with these indwelling passions, ragings and lusts.
 However, their walk resembles a roller coaster ride with successes followed closely by falls into sin.
 All along they beat themselves up over their failures and become very frustrated.